-- · Allocating memory for variables needed by physics - Allocating the cdata structures - For the current implementation of the UFS Atmosphere, which uses a subset of fast physics processes tightly coupled to the dynamical core, three instances of cdata exist within the host model: cdata_tile to hold data for the fast physics, cdata_domain to hold data needed for all UFS Atmosphere blocks for the slow physics, and cdata_block, an array of cdata DDTs with dimensions of (number of blocks, number of threads) to contain data for individual block/thread combinations for the slow physics.
+- Allocating the cdata structures - For the current implementation of the UFS Atmosphere, which uses a subset of fast physics processes tightly coupled to the dynamical core, three instances of cdata exist within the host model: cdata_tile to hold data for the fast physics, cdata_domain to hold data needed for all UFS Atmosphere blocks for the slow physics, and cdata_block, an array of cdata DDTs with dimensions of (number of blocks, number of threads) to contain data for individual block/thread combinations for the slow physics.
 All are defined as module-level variables in the CCPP_data module of CCPP_data.F90.
 The cdata_block array is allocated (since the number of blocks and threads is unknown at compile-time) as part of the 'init' step of the CCPP_step subroutine in CCPP_driver.F90.
-Note: Although the cdata containers are not used to hold the pointers to the physics variables, they are still used to hold other CCPP-related information. - Calling the suite initialization subroutine - Corresponding to the three instances of cdata described above, the ccpp_init subroutine is called within three different contexts, all originating from the atmos_model_init subroutine of atmos_model.F90: - For cdata_tile (used for the fast physics), the ccpp_init call is made from the atmosphere_init subroutine of atmosphere.F90.
+Note: Although the cdata containers are not used to hold the pointers to the physics variables for the static mode, they are still used to hold other CCPP-related information for that mode. - Calling the suite initialization subroutine - Corresponding to the three instances of cdata described above, the ccpp_init subroutine is called within three different contexts, all originating from the atmos_model_init subroutine of atmos_model.F90: - For cdata_tile (used for the fast physics), the ccpp_init call is made from the atmosphere_init subroutine of atmosphere.F90.
 Note: when fast physics is used, this is the first call to ccpp_init, so it reads in the SDF and initializes the suite in addition to setting up the fields for cdata_tile. - For cdata_domain and cdata_block used in the rest of the physics, the 'init' step of the CCPP_step subroutine in CCPP_driver.F90 is called.
 Within that subroutine, ccpp_init is called once to set up cdata_domain and within a loop for every block/thread combination to set up the components of the cdata_block array.
-Note: as mentioned in the CCPP API Section 6.4, when fast physics is used, the SDF has already been read and the suite is already setup, so this step is skipped and the suite information is simply copied from what was already initialized (cdata_tile) using the cdata_target optional argument. - · Providing interfaces to call the CCPP - Calling ccpp physics init - ccpp_physics_init is autogenerated and contained within ccpp_static_api.F90.
-As mentioned in the CCPP API Section 6.4, it can be called to initialize groups as defined in the SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument. - Calling ccpp_physics_run - ccpp_physics_run is called from ccpp_static_api.F90 and contains autogenerated caps for groups and the suite as a whole as defined in the SDFs. - calling ccpp_physics_finalize and ccpp_finalize - ccpp_physics_finalize is autogenerated and contained within ccpp_static_api.F90.
-As mentioned in the CCPP API Section 6.4, it can be called to finalize groups as defined in the current SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument.
+Note: as mentioned in the CCPP API Section 6.4, when fast physics is used, the SDF has already been read and the suite is already setup, so this step is skipped and the suite information is simply copied from what was already initialized (cdata_tile) using the cdata_target optional argument. - Populating the cdata structures - When the dynamic mode is used, the cdata structures are filled with pointers to variables that are used by physics and whose memory is allocated by the host model.
+This is done using ccpp_field_add statements contained in the autogenerated include files.
+For the fast physics, this include file is named ccpp_fields_fast_physics.inc and is placed after the call to ccpp_init for cdata_tile in the atmosphere_init subroutine of atmosphere.F90.
+For populating cdata_domain and cdata_block, IPD data types are initialized in the atmos_model_init subroutine of atmos_model.
+F90.
+The Init_parm DDT is filled directly in this routine and IPD_initialize (pointing to GFS_initialize and for populating diagnostics and restart DDTs) is called in order to fill the GFS DDTs that are used in the physics.
+Once the IPD data types are filled, they are passed to the 'init' step of the CCPP_step subroutine in CCPP_driver.F90 where ccpp_field_add statements are included in ccpp_fields_slow_physics.inc after the calls to ccpp_init for the cdata_domain and cdata_block containers.